browserengineering/book/book/styles.md

 text nodes don't have any styles at all.
 How can that work?

 [^inline-margins]: Margins, borders, and padding can be applied to
-    inline layout objects in a real browser, but they work kind of a funky way.
+    inline layout objects in a real browser, but they work in a kind of funky way.

 The solution in CSS is *inheritance*.
 Inheritance means that if some node doesn't have a value for a certain property, it uses its